Linda-Ikechukwu/Personal-Site/src/blog/posts/email-newsletter-subscription-for-gatsby-using-convertkit/email-newsletter-subscription-for-gatsby-using-convertkit.md

 ---
-title: "Set up Email Newsletter Subscription For Gatsby Blog Using ConvertKit"
+title: "How To Set up Email Newsletter Subscription For Gatsby Blog Using ConvertKit"
 date: "2020-05-31"
 featured: "./emailsub.png"
 description: "Having an email newsletter subscription flow setup for your blog is great because it helps you retain/engage your readers and drive repeated traffic to your site amongst other reasons.
 In this article, you'll set it up using ConvertKit."